Carpet Cleaning Warrington | Carpet Cleaners in Warrington

 This liquid will sink into the underlay which acts as a sponge and will not release any liquid during a cleaning process.

-If this level of contamination was not cleaned perfectly, after a day or so, odours would return.
+If this level of contamination was not removed correctly, after a day or so, odours would return.
 Reasons for this is that the vacuum power will suck up all liquid, however, this cannot come through the backing.

 Our process will be to uplift, remove the underlay and replace with new.
-The backing will be treated, cleaned, and then sanitised with an enzyme solution.
+The backing will be treated, then sanitised with an enzyme solution.

 Drying times will be twenty to thirty minutes.
 After this time we refit your carpet back in place.
-It will then be steam cleaned using enzymes and cleaning compounds.
+It will then be steam cleaned using enzymes and specialist solutions.

 Repeated flush passes to ensure we rid the area of everything that should not be there.